stneveadomi/helmet_effects/helmet_effects/READ_ME.txt

 This mod creates helmet effects for the game ElDewrito version 0.5+.
 To change a certain helmet effect, simply set your shoulder armor customization with the ElDorito Updater to the proper effect below.

+INSTALLATION:
+To install this mod, simply download and install through FMM or download from this Git and install using the INSTALL.bat file.
+Make sure the mod is located in the mods/tagmods/ folder.

+COMPATIBILITY:
+This mod is compatible with most FMM mods including H3 armors.
+H3 Armors is compatible but is currently limited to the amount of effects available.
+This will be fixed soonTM.
+In regards to priority, make sure this mod is higher priority than H3Armors.

 WARNING:
 THIS MOD WILL MAKE YOU AND OTHERS VISIBLE UNDER ACTIVE CAMO.
 CURRENTLY THERE IS NO FIX FOR THIS ISSUE AND WAS ALSO AN ISSUE IN HALO 3